How do Continental make bicycle tyres?

 Cycling Weekly goes to Korbach to take a look behind the scenes at Continental’s hi-tech tyre factory.
-Words by Henry Robertshaw
+Words by Henry Robertshaw (2016 article)

 For 500 years the most prominent landmarks in Korbach in north-western Germany were the belfries of the two 15th-century churches.
 By the end of the 19th century, however, Korbach was a very different place, and a very important one in the realm of tyre manufacturing.